card gamer logo

 Ace Spec Card Survival Brace 164/167

-Though Survival Brace is undoubtedly useful for certain Pokemon, it perhaps feels as if the stars really do have to be properly aligned for it to be of use.
+Though Survival Brace is undoubtedly useful for certain Pokémon, it perhaps feels as if the stars really do have to be properly aligned for it to be of use.

-A Pokemon Tool card, Survival Brace is attached to a Pokemon like any other Tool, and as long as the Pokemon has full HP, if it is to be Knocked Out by damage from an opponent’s attack, it’s not Knocked Out and instead remains on 10 HP.
+A Pokémon Tool card, Survival Brace is attached to a Pokémon like any other Tool, and as long as the Pokémon has full HP, if it is to be Knocked Out by damage from an opponent’s attack, it’s not Knocked Out and instead remains on 10 HP.
 Then the Survival Brace is discarded.

-It doesn’t account for conditions such as Poisoning, however, which, if that were to be an effect of the same attack, would Knock Out your Pokemon during checkup anyway.
+It doesn’t account for conditions such as Poisoning, however, which, if that were to be an effect of the same attack, would Knock Out your Pokémon during checkup anyway.
 So Survival Brace could certainly prove useful, but it does seem to be one of the less impressive Ace Spec cards so far, overall.

 Unfair Stamp (165/167)